 The first lot in David Bothell’s 1888 townsite plat was bought by the Ericksens.
 As was common in that era, as a storekeeper Ericksen also obtained the commission of postmaster for mail brought to Bothell on the railroad, as of May 25, 1888.
 The Gerhard Ericksen home and store were at the intersection of what is now NE 183rd Street and Bothell Way NE.

 Gerhard Ericksen was involved in every enterprise in Bothell’s early years.
 He co-founded Bothell’s Norwegian Lutheran Church, served on the school board, and took credit for naming the town.
 It was said that when Ericksen received the commission as postmaster, postal officials asked him what the station would be called.
 Ericksen said it should be called Bothell because there were so many members of that family active in the community.

 During the financial depression of 1893 Ericksen had to temporarily give up operation of his store.
 Like many other storekeepers in that era, he could not make a go of it because of not enough customers or because of people who took groceries on credit but never paid.
 Seeking other sources of income both for himself and the Bothell community, Ericksen built a flume to bring logs from higher in the valley into the mills at Bothell, which provided work.

 Advocating for Good Roads

-The Good Roads movement was begun nationally by bicyclists in the 1880s.
+The Good Roads movement was begun nationally by bicyclists in 1880.
 There were almost no paved roads outside of cities at that time.
 Bicycling was gaining in popularity as a leisure pursuit for those who wanted to get out into the countryside, but it was hard to get there when the roads were unpaved, muddy and full of potholes.

 Surprisingly, farm communities resisted the development of good roads even though the advantages to them would seem obvious.
 Farmers needed wagon roads to get their products to market, and if possible they wanted to transport goods themselves rather than pay rail fees.
 But farmers were suspicious of government or business leaders’ attempts to organize road work, because of the possibility of taxation.